Trisha1212/Performance-Testing/README.md

 # PerformanceTesting

-- I am thankful to **Mark Tomlinson** helping me learn below points from performance test prespective while starting from scratch.
+- I am thankful to **Mark Tomlinson** help me learn below points from performance test prespective

 ## Understand requirements :[Work with Team]
-- PM can use analytics/tracking services to identify the critical scenario for application
+- PO can use analytics/tracking services to identify the critical scenario of application
-- Identify the critical scenarios for performance testing (performance test should be done only for critical scenarios to business and application - not all scenarios.)
+- Identify the critical scenarios(performance test should be done only for critical scenarios of business and application - not all scenarios)
-- Identify the scenarios at user perspective from PM
+- Identify the scenarios w.r.t user perspective from PO
-- Identify what all services are consumed to completing above user scenario with help of Developers of applications
+- Identify what all services are consumed in shared scenario by PO with help of Developers

 ## What the performance number they are looking for after testing?
 - What is baseline numbers  ?
 - How much we as a team we can deviate on performance on each release ?
+- Is the number shared by PO is good or debtable further( Why 3 seconds, why not 10 seconds ?)

 ## Understand architecture of application
 - How the data is flowing ?